 2.1 DNS Amplification Attack

-DNS amplification attack is using the DNS server as a springboard to amplify traffic.
+DNS amplification attack uses the DNS server as a springboard to amplify traffic.
 In the case of a normal DNS query, the source IP address sends a DNS query to the DNS server, and the source IP address is returned.
-And the attacker will attack the target IP address forged as the source IP address, the query results will return to the forged IP address.
-Usually a DNS query packet size is about 60 bytes, if you initiate a DNS query with a request type of ANY, it indicates a request for all DNS resource records (including A record, MX record, CNAME record, PTR record, etc.).
-Then the returned packets typically reach hundreds of bytes to thousands of bytes.
+In addition, the attacker will attack the target IP address forged as the source IP address and the query results will return to the forged IP address.
+Usually, a DNS query packet size is about 60 bytes.
+If you initiate a DNS query with a request type of ANY, it indicates a request for all DNS resource records (including A record, MX record, CNAME record, PTR record, etc.).
+Then, the returned packets typically reach hundreds of bytes to thousands of bytes.
 Akamai researchers found a DNS amplification attack using TXT records in 2014 (Kovacs, 2014).
-An attacker uses a tool named DNS Flooder to get a TXT record by querying guessinfosys.com with an attack peak of up to 4.3Gbps.
+An attacker uses a tool named DNS Flooder to obtain a TXT record by querying guessinfosys.com with an attack peak of 4.3Gbps.

-Tama et al used the method of anomaly detection to model the network data stream according to the header attribute, and used the naive Bayesian algorithm to score each incoming data stream to evaluate the rationality of the message (Tama and Rhee, 2015).
+Tama et al used the method of anomaly detection to model the network data stream according to the header attribute, and adopted the naive Bayesian algorithm to score each incoming data stream to evaluate the rationality of the message (Tama and Rhee, 2015).
 Karnwal et al transformed the one-dimensional timing into multidimensional AR model parameters through dimension transformation, and used the support vector machine algorithm to study and classify the data stream (Karnwal et al., 2013).
-Wang et al have considered the use of anomaly detection methods.
-They use hidden Markov model to describe the change of data header in data stream (Wang et al., 2015).
+Wang et al have considered the use of anomaly detection methods, who also use hidden Markov model to describe the change of data header in data stream (Wang et al., 2015).

 2.2 Random Subdomain Attack

-Domains generated by random subdomain attack (also known as Random subdomain DDoS or the Random QNAME attack or the Nonsense Name attack) (Liu, 2015) having the same SLD (second-level domain name) or third-level domain name have a large number of different random subdomain names, and these SLD is usually legal.
+Domains generated by random subdomain attack (also known as Random subdomain DDoS or the Random QNAME attack or the Nonsense Name attack) (Liu, 2015) having the same SLD (second-level domain name) or third-level domain name have numerous different random subdomain names, and these SLD is usually legal.
 This attack is a DDoS attack against the domain name server, or even against the root domain name server (VeriSign, 2015).

-An attacker uses infected network devices to construct DNS queries for a random subdomain using a legal SLD.
+An attacker uses infected network devices to construct DNS queries for a random subdomain based on a legal SLD.
 These queries first arrive at the recursive DNS server.
 Since the server does not have the corresponding cache, these queries are propagated to the top-level domain name server and the domain authoritative server.
-These processes consume query resources rather than bandwidth, but will obviously slow down or even prevent the domain name of the normal query and cause over-loading of the server (Rizzo et al., 2016).
+These processes consume query resources rather than bandwidth, yet will obviously slow down or even prevent the domain name of the normal query and cause over-loading of the server (Rizzo et al., 2016).

 There is no sophisticated and mature real-time detection method for random subdomain attacks yet.
 For example, the solution given by secure64 is to increase memory, increase recursive complexity, and automatically block IP with too many failed requests (Andrew, 2015).